david415/aez/README.md

 risk!

 # compatibility status

 If the AMD64 AES-NI hardware acceleration capability is not present it is possible to make the library "fallback" to a pure rust AEZ implementation.
 This is the approach taken in Yawning's golang library however here I am lazy and have done no such thing.
 No AES-NI?
 Sad panda.
 Too bad. :(

-# status

-This is a work-in-progress and is NOT ready for use.